Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: Smooth curves on general surfaces

-For all possible triples of integers $(n,d,g)$, with $n=5$, $6$, $7$, $8$ and $9$, $d >0$ and $g\geq 0$, we will now investigate which triples are also possible for smooth curves on BN general $K3$ surfaces.
-This means that we have to check the conditions in Definition \ref{BNgendef}.
+For all possible triples of integers $(n,d,g)$, with $4 \leq 5 \leq 9$, $d >0$ and $g\geq 0$, we will now investigate which triples are also possible for smooth curves on $BN$ general $K3$ surfaces (retrieving the case $n=4$ from \cite[Thm.
+6.1(3)]{kn}).
+The rest of this section is devoted to the proof of the following theorem of independent interest: